prody/ProDy-website/tutorials/structure_analysis/compare.rst

        printMatch(match)

 This resulted in two matches.
 Chains A and B of two structures are paired.
-These chains contain only Cα atoms:
+The chains in the matches contain only Cα atoms:

 .. ipython:: python